Complete guide to the GeniePoint charging network

 GeniePoint prices have two structures for ‘rapid’ and ‘fast’ charging, with each changing depending on whether you are inside the M25 (London) or not.

 GeniePoint also employs overstay fees, used to encourage drivers to move on quickly after charging.
-For rapid chargers, users will be billed an additional £10 if they stay longer than an hour, while fast-charger users face the same fee after four hours of charging.
+For rapid chargers, users are billed an additional £10 if they stay longer than an hour, while fast-charger users face the same fee after four hours of charging.